Research Unit

 • Interactive and intelligent systems

-• Human-centered and life-like robotics
+• Human-centred and life-like robotics

 • Rehabilitation engineering

-• Human-centered design
+• Human-centred design

 • Strategic design